 Finally, if the parents/guardians choose not to send their child back to school, schools will need to provide instruction remotely.

-- Reopening plans will include policies regarding vulnerable populations, including students, faculty and staff who are at increased risk for severe COVID-19 illness and individuals who may not feel comfortable returning to an in-person educational environment, to allow them to safely participate in educational activities and, where appropriate, accommodate their specific circumstances.
+- Reopening plans will include policies regarding vulnerable populations, including students, faculty and staff who are at increased risk for severe COVID-19 illness to allow them to safely participate in educational activities and, where appropriate, accommodate their specific circumstances (pending medical documentation).

 - These accommodations may include but are not limited to: